-This project will allow the City of Etna to implement water conservation measures, allowing for more water to remain instream for the benefit of fish and wildlife.
-It also improves the City's water delivery system by allowing actual real time data to be used for the various reporting obligations such as the curtailment orders and 1600 permitting.
+This project will allow the City of Etna to know when to trigger implementation of water conservation measures, allowing for more water to remain instream for the benefit of fish and wildlife.
+It also improves the City's water delivery system by allowing actual real time data to be used for the various reporting such as the curtailment orders and 1600 permitting.